 1. Tone, Tone, Tone: People tend to discount the importance of a good toner.
 After cleansing this is an important step because it adds a layer of protection to your skin by tightening pores and closing cell gaps opened from cleansing, thus reducing the ability of impurities to contaminate your skin.
 It moisturizes, refreshes, and even balances your skin’s pH levels.
 Our skin is naturally acidic with a pH of around 5 or 6.
 Due to the alkalinity of soaps, this disturbs your skin’s natural environment, so it has to work overtime to restore that balance, typically resulting in extra oil production, but a toner quickly restores that balance.

 2. Start Light: Serums (the thinnest products) go first because they deliver active ingredients into the skin most efficiently.
 Plus, they’re easy to customize.
-Pick two or three serums at most that treat each one of your personalized skin concerns.
+Pick two or three serums at most that treat each one of your personalized skin concerns and use them in rotation.
 For example, formulas with peptides for wrinkles, salicylic acid or benzoyl peroxide for oily/acne-prone skin, and licorice or aloe to calm redness.

 4. Take a Break: If you give each product time to dry, it won’t pill.
 You can incorporate the rest of your morning/evening routine into your skincare routine.
 For example, put on a product, have some tea, then put on a second product, then brush your teeth.

 5. Easy on the Eyes: This is a step in the skincare routine surrounded by much debate.
 When should you start using eye creams?
 Are they even necessary?
 Well, yes they are!
 And I suggest starting early to aid in the prevention of wrinkles, puffiness, and dark circles.
 Prevention is way easier than repair.
 The eyelid is the thinnest skin on the body and since it’s constantly active because of how often we blink, rub our eyes, etc. it is the first area to show age.
 Eye creams are designed to be lighter than facial moisturizers which is important because heavy creams tend to increase fluid retention and exacerbate puffiness.
-No one wants that.
+No one wants that!
 Ideal creams include caffeine to decrease puffiness, peptides to stimulate collagen production, and antioxidants to prevent free radical damage and discoloration.
-Apply very gently in a tapping motion and you’re set!
+Apply very gently in a tapping motion with one of your smallest fingers (I use my left hand ring finger because it’s the weakest) and you’re set!

 6. Know When to go in Reverse: If your sensitive skin flares up even at the thought of using treatment products, try putting on a simple, fragrance-free moisturizer first and then serums on top.
 The cream will reduce the potency of the serums and will be less likely to cause irritation.
 Check out my skincare routine to get some ideas of what I use.